About us

 A very special teaRecent activities included visits to three privately-owned properties of historical interest not open to the public, complete with a guided tour and delicious afternoon tea.
 These take place in the summer months and are popular with our members.

 We have also held local history days in some of Shropshire’s towns and villages.
 These allow a more in-depth look at the history of each place with guided walks and presentations by local historians with particular special interests in each area.
-Our last local history day was in Much Wenlock.
+Our local history days include Much Wenlock in 2014, Wem in 2016 and Bishop’s Castle in 2017.

 Sometime we celebrate the work of special people who have made a significant contribution to Shropshire’s history such as Ken Jones, whose in-depth knowledge and study of the parishes making up the Madeley Union was unsurpassed and who formed an oral history society to record the memories of the people who lived there.
 In April 2015 we co-hosted a special event with Shifnal Local History Group to recognise the extraordinary work and talents of the late Dr Sylvia Watts in her home town of Shifnal.

-We also have themed days like the amazing music day held at Concord College, Acton Burnell in 2010 which culminated in a concert by John Kirkpatrick, the reknowned folk musician.
+We also have had themed days like the amazing music day held at Concord College, Acton Burnell in 2010 which culminated in a concert by John Kirkpatrick, the renowned folk musician.

 The Friends of Shropshire Archives is a registered charity (number 1014458) established in 1991 to support and promote the work of Shropshire Archives.